UKPLab/emnlp2022-temporal-adaptation/README.md

 # The challenges of temporal alignment on Twitter during crises

-This repo contains the code that we use for all our experiments in our paper.
+This repo contains the code that we used for the experiments in our paper.

 ```
 @InProceedings{pramanick:2022:EMNLP,